CLI for mapping running local web servers to .localhost names.

 Status

-Initial v1 implementation exists: in-memory route registry, REST API, control page, reverse proxy, heartbeat cleanup, CLI commands, and a Linux/WSL systemd unit template.
+Initial v1 implementation exists: in-memory route registry with optional graceful restart snapshots, JSONL route import/export, one-time shields for restored routes, REST API, control page, reverse proxy, heartbeat cleanup, CLI commands, and a Linux/WSL systemd unit template.